Bayesian hierarchical weighting adjustment and survey inference: Introduction

 In practice, the construction of survey weights requires somewhat arbitrary decisions of the selection of variables and interactions, pooling of weighting cells, and weight trimming.
-It is unclear whether and how to incorporate auxiliary information~\citep{groves:couper:98JOS}.
-Discussion of smoothing and trimming in the survey weighting literature \cite[e.g.][]{potter88,trim-potter90,modeltrim-elliottandlittle00,elliott07,elliot:JOS16} has focused on estimating the finite population total or mean, with less attention to subdomain estimates. \cite{beaumont08} proposes to smooth weights by predicting and regressing these on the survey variables, where the direction is inspiring but tangential to the inference objective.
+It can be unclear whether and how to incorporate auxiliary information~\citep{groves:couper:98JOS}.
+Discussion of smoothing and trimming in the survey weighting literature \cite[e.g.][]{potter88,trim-potter90,modeltrim-elliottandlittle00,elliott07,elliot:JOS16} has focused on estimating the finite population total or mean, with less attention to subdomain estimates. \cite{beaumont08} proposes to regress weights on the survey variables and use the predicted values as smoothed weights, where the direction is inspiring but tangential to the inference objective where good inference properties are desired for the survey variable of interest rather than the weights.
 Borrowing information on survey outcomes potentially increases efficiency and calls for a general framework.

-Under probability sampling, model-based inferences can be based on the distribution of $y$ alone given the weighting variables are included in the model~\citep{rubin76,rubin83-pi}.
-The inclusion mechanism is ignorable when the distribution of $I$ given $y$ is independent of the distribution of $y$ conditional on the weighting variables. \cite{gelman07} recommends regression models including weighting variables as covariates.
+\cite{gelman07} recommends regression models including as covariates any variables that affect selection and response, including stratification variables, clusters, and auxiliary information.
 Any of these approaches can be sensitive to prior specification for stable estimation; this is the model-based counterpart to the decisions required for smoothing or trimming classical survey weights.
+Flexible prediction techniques, such as spline functions, penalized regression and tree-based models, have been proposed to accommodate model-assisted survey estimation~\citep{modelass-sarndal92,wu:sitter01,model-assist-review-SS17,Toth18}.